Flood Advisory issued for Santa Fe by NWS - NewsBreak

 Flood Advisory issued for Santa Fe by NWS

-Effective: 2021-08-27 19:35:00 MDT Expires: 2021-08-27 21:30:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-09-04 18:10:00 MDT Expires: 2021-09-04 20:45:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Santa Fe The National Weather Service in Albuquerque has issued a * Arroyo and Small Stream Flood Advisory for Central Santa Fe County in north central New Mexico * Until 900 PM MDT. * At 701 PM MDT, Doppler radar and automated rain gauges indicated heavy rain due to thunderstorms moving slowly towards the northeast.
+Be especially cautious at night when it is harder to recognize the dangers of flooding.
+Target Area: Santa Fe The National Weather Service in Albuquerque has issued a * Arroyo and Small Stream Flood Advisory for Northwestern Torrance County in central New Mexico Southwestern Santa Fe County in north central New Mexico * Until 945 PM MDT. * At 746 PM MDT, Doppler radar indicated heavy rain due to slow moving thunderstorms near Edgewood and Stanley.
 This will cause arroyo and small stream flooding.
-Between 0.5 and 1 inch of rain has fallen. * Some locations that will experience flooding include Santa Fe, Eldorado At Santa Fe, Canada De Los Alamos, Lamy, La Cienega and Agua Fria.alerts.weather.gov
+Between 0.5 and 1 inch of rain has fallen so far over grounds that have been saturated from earlier rains. * Some locations that will experience flooding include Edgewood, Cedar Grove and Stanley.
+This includes the following streams and drainages Into Bachelor Draw, Bachelor Draw, Into Armijo Draw, Armijo Draw, King Draw / Armijo Draw, Hyer Draw and King Draw.alerts.weather.gov

 Comments / 0